sfeir-open-source/sfeir-school-terraform/README.md

 In this folder, run the command `bundle exec inspec init profile local-test` to create a new configuration for inspec.
 The command will create a `local-test/inspec.yml` file.

-* Test the sample using `bundle exec inspect test local-test`
+* Test the sample using `bundle exec inspec exec local-test`
 * Observe the code in `local-test/controls/example.rb`

 #### inspec-gcp